 I get this question a lot.

-Once someone sees how effective the ketogenic diet can be for themselves, they want the same for their kids.
+Once someone sees how effective the ketogenic diet is, they want to know if it’s safe for their kids.

-Here are my top 3 recommendations for applying the ketogenic diet to your kids:1.TEACH THEM WHY
+Here are my top 3 recommendations for applying the ketogenic diet with kids:

-I have always believed that my job as a parent is to teach my kids WHY it is important to make your health a priority.
-So I am talk about health with them a lot.
+I’ve always believed that my job as a parent is to teach my kids why it’s important to make your health a priority.

-If you look at the wave of different diet crazes that have been popular in the past few decades (paleo, atkins, whole 30,) they all have one thing in common: low carb.
+If you look at the wave of different diet crazes that have been popular in the past few decades (Paleo, Atkins, Whole30,) they all have one thing in common: they’re all low carb.

-There is a reason for that.
-When you lower your carbohydrates you:
+There’s a reason for that.
+When you lower your carbohydrates, you:

 - lower inflammation